apache/airflow/contributing-docs/03_contributors_quick_start.rst

   ./scripts/tools/initialize_virtualenv.py

-2. Add following line to ~/.bashrc in order to call breeze command from anywhere.
+2. Add following line to ~/.bashrc in order to call breeze command from anywhere

 .. code-block:: bash